Malocclusion: Angle's classification method

 Edward Angle, who is considered the father of modern orthodontics, was the first to classify malocclusion.
 He based his classifications on the relative position of the maxillary first molar.
 According to Angle, the mesiobuccal cusp of the upper first molar should align with the buccal groove of the mandibular first molar.
-The teeth should all fit on a line of occlusion which, in the upper arch, is a smooth curve through the central fossae of the posterior teeth and cingulum of the canines and incisors, and in the lower arch, is a smooth curve through the buccal cusps of the posterior teeth and incisal edges of the anterior teeth.
+The teeth should all fit on a line of occlusion, which, in the upper arch, is a smooth curve through the central fossae of the posterior teeth and cingulum of the canines and incisors, and in the lower arch, is a smooth curve through the buccal cusps of the posterior teeth and incisal edges of the anterior teeth.
 Any variations from this resulted in malocclusion types.
-It is also possible to have different classes of malocclusion on left and right sides.
+It is also possible to have different classes of malocclusion on the left and right sides.